tkw1536/blog.guys.wtf/content/drafts/ggman.md

 ```

 This command lists only repositories that match "github.com" in their URL.
+It no longer shows the `gitlab.com` repository from above.

 As the matching is fuzzy, it also allows to omit characters or components.
 For example: